zarr-developers/zarr-python/docs/talks/scipy2019/submission.rst

 Results
 ~~~~~~~

-We illustrate the use of Zarr with examples from several different
+We illustrate the use of Zarr with examples from several scientific
-scientific domains.
-Zarr is being used within the Pangeo project [5_],
+domains.
+Zarr is being used within the Pangeo project [5_], which is
-which is building a community platform for big data geoscience.
-The
+building a community platform for big data geoscience.
+The Pangeo
-Pangeo community have converted a number of existing climate modelling
+community have converted a number of existing climate modelling and
-and satellite observation datasets to Zarr [6_], and has demonstrated
+satellite observation datasets to Zarr [6_], and has demonstrated
 their use in computations using HPC and cloud computing
 environments.
 Within the MalariaGEN project [7_], Zarr is used to
 store genome variation data from next-generation sequencing of natural
-populations of malaria parasites and mosquitoes (see, e.g., [8_]), and
+populations of malaria parasites and mosquitoes [8_] and these data
-these data are used as input to analyses of the evolution of these
+are used as input to analyses of the evolution of these organisms in
-organisms in response to selective pressure from anti-malarial drugs
+response to selective pressure from anti-malarial drugs and
-and insecticides. @@TODO another example.
+insecticides.
+Zarr is being used within the Human Cell Atlas (HCA)
+project [9_], which is building a reference atlas of healthy human
+cell types.
+This project hopes to leverage this information to better
+understand the dysregulation of cellular states that underly human
+disease.
+The Human Cell Atlas uses Zarr as the output data format
+because it enables the project to easily generate matrices containing
+user-selected subsets of cells.

 Conclusions
 ~~~~~~~~~~~

-Zarr is generating interest from potential users across a wide range of scientific domains, and work is ongoing to establish a community process for further development of the specifications and implementations in other programming languages.
-Zarr has recently been presented in several venues, including a webinar for the ESIP Federation tech dive series [9_], and a talk at the AGU Fall Meeting 2018 [10_].
+Zarr is generating interest across a range of scientific domains, and work is ongoing to establish a community process to support further development of the specifications and implementations in other programming languages [10_, 11_, 12_] and building interoperability with a similar project called N5 [13_].
+Zarr has recently been presented in several venues, including a webinar for the ESIP Federation tech dive series [14_], and a talk at the AGU Fall Meeting 2018 [15_].

 References